tarak6984/W_S5_Challenge/README.md

 <details>
   <summary>Why are there so many files in this project?</summary>

 Although a small, "old-fashioned" website might be made of just HTML, CSS and JS files, these days we mostly manage projects with Node and its package manager, NPM.
-Node apps typically have a `package.json` file, and several other configuration files, at the root of the project.
+Node apps typically have a `package.json` file and several other configuration files placed at the root of the project.
 This project also includes automated tests and a web server, which adds a little bit of extra complexity and files.

 </details>

 <details>
-  <summary>Is this how Web projects are normally organized?</summary>
+  <summary>Is this how web projects are normally organized?</summary>

-Web projects can be organized freely in a million ways, there are no standards beyond the placement of configuration files, which typically live at the root.
+Web projects can be organized in a million ways, there are no standards beyond the placement of configuration files, which typically live at the root.
 Some developers like it like this, while others prefer to use opinionated frameworks, which do a lot of magic but prescribe that folders and files be structured and named just so.

 </details>